xrnss/xrnss/README.md

-### Welcome to my page! 👋
+### hello 👋
-Hey!
-I'm a freelance developer and code mainly with Node.js and Java, with several years of experience coding frontend and backend projects.
+i like node.js and java a lot !!!

 -------

-Discord: ross#1992
+Discord: rnss.club

 -------